 History with Blog Trolls

 In one of the more pathetic examples of trolling I've seen, Yo and I actually shared one.
-They would come to this blog, to her blog, and to our joint blog then tied to the Freelance Theater project.
+They would come to this blog, to her blog, and to our joint blog then tied to the writing podcast project.
 It didn't much matter what was said.
 The troll (who thought they were sneaky and anonymous as they hid behind a proxy), would comment often just to bash us personally because they disagreed with our stance on a particular issue we'd covered in the past.

 On one hand that kind of trolling is really sad, because clearly they had nothing better to do.
 On the other hand, it's kind of flattering when a troll is that obsessed with you and what you have to say.
 Either way though, it's destructive to a community, and we don't allow it here -- while I don't mind people bashing me, I expect them to take credit for their words.